linrunner/tlp-doc/support/troubleshooting.rst

 a time!

 As soon as the problem disappears, you have identified the causing USB device and are finished.

-If no causing device could be found – proceed to the next section.
+If no single device can be identified as the cause, it is suggested to disable USB autosuspend altogether again as described above.

 .. _tsg-kernel: